CLARIAH/wp6-missieven/docs/about.md

 title pages, etc.
 There is also an exact correspondence between files and letters.

-Concerning volume 14: the pdf is the result of a much better OCR process.
+Concerning volume 14: the PDF is the result of a much better OCR process.
-We have used all typographical clues given in the pdf to infer structure.
+We have used all typographical clues given in the PDF to infer structure.
 There was quite a bit of nitty-gritty involved in this, especially for detecting table layout.
 I do not claim that all table structure has been perfectly detected.
 Another issue was to detect numbers and fractions properly.
 Eventually, the script
 [trimPdf.py](https://github.com/CLARIAH/wp6-missieven/blob/master/programs/trimPdf.py)
-transforms the pdf in a sequence of stages to the same kind of XML as the trimTei.py script produced for the volumes 1-13.
+transforms the PDF in a sequence of stages to the same kind of XML as the trimTei.py script produced for the volumes 1-13.

 Then I used the